-Unfortunately, Hostile Sector shut down their server way back in 2014.
+Unfortunately, the Hostile Sector shut down its server way back in 2014.
 That doesn’t mean that you can’t create its spiritual successor!

 My favorite currently is the upcoming Skullstone, inspired by dungeon crawlers and RPGs.
 This might be one of my favorite engines in terms of games available.
 I refuse to believe that you couldn’t put some effort in and make the next big thing.

 Tutorial #1: Games from Scratch

 Games from Scratch is a great website for those wanting reviews, tutorials, and other great content.
 On the linked page, they actually go into great detail with jMonkey.
 They introduce the user to the interface, the basics of the engine, its prerequisites, and quickly move onto the next steps.